-- Help Indiana Dunes when we need it most.
-We are looking for those who can commit to volunteering at their assigned spot, whether it’s staffing the visitor center once a week or tending to the greenhouse throughout the summer.
+Help Indiana Dunes when we need it most.
+We are looking for those who can commit to volunteering at their assigned spot, whether it’s staffing the visitor center once a week or helping resource management in the summer

 Park Interpretation Division